oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 14. Click on the **Rule Details** tab.

-    You will have access to details such as rule type, severity, compliance rule state, description, rationale, and recommendations for remediation.
+    You will find detailed rule information including severity and recommended remediation.

     ![Check for violations](images/cis-rule-details.png " ")

 15. Click on the **Violation Events** tab.

-    This provides essential information about the incident's attributes in relation to the violated rule.
+    This will provide you essential information about violation details about user, who has a elevated DBA privilege, which should be revoked.

     ![Rule Details](images/cis-violation-events.png  " ")